approov/quickstart-nativescript/SHAPES-EXAMPLE.md

     <img src="images/hello.png" width="256" title="Hello Screen">
 </p>

-The `shape` button requests a random shape from the API key protected `/v1/shapes` endpoint.
+The `Shape` button requests a random shape from the API key protected `/v1/shapes` endpoint.
 This should succeed and you should see a successful shapes call with this (or another shape):

 <p>
     <img src="images/shape.png" width="256" title="Shape Screen">